syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-PDF.md

     }
 }
 {% endhighlight %}
+{% endtabs %}

-In the below screenshot IsClosed column value has been changed based on the condition.
+In the follwing screenshot IsClosed column value has been changed based on the condition.

 ![](SfDataGrid_images/PDF/Landscape.png)

-## Changing row style in PDF based on data
+## Changing Row Style in PDF Based on Data

 You can customize the row style based on the row data while exporting to PDF by handling `RowExporting` event.

+{% tabs %}
 {% highlight c# %}
 DataGridPdfExportingController pdfExport = new DataGridPdfExportingController();
 pdfExport.RowExporting += PdfExport_RowExporting;